endless-sky/endless-sky-wiki/CreatingMissions.md

     <name>...
 ```

 The system or planet must have (or must not have, or must link to a system with) one of the given attributes (e.g. "dirt belt", "urban", "rich", "tourism", etc.).
-If applied to a system (**v0.9.9**), at least one of the given attributes must be found in either the system's own attributes, or the attributes of any of its orbiting objects.
-If applied to a ship (**v0.9.9**), the attribute must be positive, after taking into account any adjustments that are made by all of its installed outfits.
+If applied to a system (**v.
+0.9.9**), at least one of the given attributes must be found in either the system's own attributes, or the attributes of any of its orbiting objects.
+If applied to a ship (**v.
+0.9.9**), the attribute must be positive, after taking into account any adjustments that are made by all of its installed outfits.

 Unlike the other filters, if multiple "attribute" tags appear, the system or planet must contain at least one attribute from each of the lists.
 For example, this means the planet must be urban or rich: